Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-gamecube/roms/gamecube/_readme.txt

-## RECALBOX - SYSTEM GameCube ##
+## RECALBOX - SYSTEM GAMECUBE ##

 Put your GameCube roms in this directory.

-Rom files must have a ".iso" extension.
+Rom files must have a ".iso/.gc/.gcz" extension.